codingec/WindowsFormApplication/README.md

-"#WindowsFormApplication"
+##CREATE A DATABASE NAMED DEEPc

+##CREATE A TABLE
-Create a dable Products with the next values, or you could also just copy and paste this code and run it to create your table.
+Create a Table Products with the next values, or you could also just copy and paste this code and run it to create your table.

 CREATE TABLE [dbo].[Products] (
     [Id]          INT        IDENTITY (100, 10) NOT NULL,